karlabarcellos/karlabarcellos.github.io/_pages/publications.md

 * Barcellos (2021) "Education and labour fource in Canada as a result of the fourth technological revolution"
 * Barcellos and Cuevas (2021) “ Effect of monetary policy on the access to private financing for companies during COVID-19”.
 * Barcellos (2019) “Indebtedness of the Federal Entities in Mexico 2008-2017.
 An analysis of the Institutional and Organizational Framework”
-* Barcellos, Arias, Cruz (2020) "The Phillips Curve in Mexico (1980-2019), a death foretold?", in progress under peer review.

 RELEVANT INSTITUTIONAL PUBLICATIONS (working and white papers):